What are alternative breaks? How are alternative break groups different from other volunteer groups?

-Provide an orientation to the organization and if possible, suggest ideas for the group to be involved with community events or activities.
-Supervise the direct service project agreed upon before the alternative break.
+During the alternative break, it is helpful to provide an orientation to the organization and suggest ideas for the group to be involved with community events or activities, if possible.
+You will also supervise the direct service project agreed upon before the alternative break.

 Do I need to provide food, housing, and/or transportation for volunteer groups?

 While there are some organizations that are able to provide food, housing, and transportation for alternative breakers, it is by no means necessary.
-Student leaders will generally find housing on their own at a local community center with floor space for sleeping bags and a well-equipped kitchen.
-However, students will likely ask you to recommend any housing leads in the area since you are more familiar with it
+Student leaders generally will find housing on their own at a local church or community center with floor space for sleeping bags and a well-equipped kitchen.
+However, sometimes, students will ask you for recommendations for housing in the area since you are more familiar with it.

 How do we maintain communication with students after the trip?